KimKaiv/starter-hugo-research-group/content/event/HUJI-EEM/index.md

 #   Otherwise, set `projects = []`.
 projects:
 ---
-\* The image features the cherry tomato, the development of which is closely associated with the Robert H. Smith Faculty of Agriculture, Food and Environment.
+\* The image is an allusion to the [Robert H. Smith Faculty of Agriculture, Food and Environment](https://en.hafakulta.agri.huji.ac.il/), which is closely associated with the development of the cherry tomato.

+.